top of page

 Kiwi-British soprano Catherine Hooper is a graduate of the Royal College of Music and the universities of Cambridge and St Andrews.
 Catherine won third prize and the Tait Memorial Trust Prize in the 2025 Joan Sutherland Richard Bonynge Bel Canto Award.
 She has previously been an Opera Prelude Young Artist, SongEasel Young Artist, OperaUpClose Associate Artist, and member of the Glyndebourne Chorus.
 Recent roles include Musetta (La bohème, Devon Opera), Senta (The Flying Dutchman, OperaUpClose), and Woman in the touring production for soprano and harp, We Two Were Lovers – The Sea and I (OperaUpClose).
 While studying at the RCM, Catherine covered the Queen of the Night (Die Zauberflöte) with the RCM Opera Studio and performed extracts from various roles in opera scenes, including Countess (Le Nozze di Figaro), Donna Anna (Don Giovanni) and Alcina.
 She has since reprised the role of the Queen of the Night with the Royal Opera House Create & Sing Programme.

-Catherine has sung widely in concert and in 2024, she completed a recital tour across China with pianist Aleksandra Myslek, performing in venues such as the Wuhan Qintai Concert Hall.
-Catherine is particularly interested in performing music by female composers.
-She is a founding member of the 97 Ensemble, with whom she has performed Errollyn Wallen's song cycle Are You Worried About the Rising Cost of Funerals? in venues including the Royal Albert Hall.
-She commissioned and performed two new song cycles by Rebecca Nisco and Jasmine Morris for the RCM's inaugural diversity festival in 2021, and in 2018, she premiered Emily Doolittle's Conversation for soprano and chamber orchestra, funded by the Royal Society of Edinburgh, later touring this work to Orkney with the St Andrews New Music Ensemble.
-Catherine has also been a soloist for a number of major religious and concert works, including Fauré's Requiem, Handel's Messiah, Haydn's Nelson Mass, St John Passion (Bach), Petite messe solennelle (Rossini), and Mass in D Minor (Dvořák).
+Catherine has sung widely in concert, particularly in China, where she tours regularly as a recitalist, performing in venues including the Wuhan Qintai Concert Hall.
+She is particularly interested in performing music by female composers and is a founding member of the female-focused 97 Ensemble, with whom she has performed in venues including the Royal Albert Hall Elgar Room.
+Catherine has also been a soloist for a number of major religious and concert works, including Fauré's Requiem, Handel's Messiah, Haydn's Nelson MassSt John Passion (Bach), Petite messe solennelle (Rossini), and Mass in D Minor (Dvořák).
 Catherine has been generously supported by Help Musicians, the Open Music Foundation, the Mario Lanza Educational Foundation, and the Kathleen Trust.

 Please contact Catherine directly for an up-to-date biography and list of repertoire.